danainjax/punks-front-end/NOTES.md

 HTML
 [ ] 1.
 Modal - working on implementing with Comments and Contract
 [ ] 2.
-Flip card - need to solve for ability to flip when I want, not just all the time [ ] 3.
-Background animation - optional
+Flip card - need to solve for ability to flip when I want, not just all the time [X] 3.
-[X] 4.
 Nav bar

 Requirements: